kube-logging/kube-logging.github.io/docs/configuration/plugins/filters/parser.md

 ### grok_pattern (string, optional) {#parse section-grok_pattern}

-Only available when using type: grok.
+Only available when using type: grok, multiline_grok.
 The pattern of grok.
 You cannot specify multiple grok pattern with this.

 Default: -

-### custom_pattern_path (string, optional) {#parse section-custom_pattern_path}
+### custom_pattern_path (*secret.Secret, optional) {#parse section-custom_pattern_path}

-Only available when using type: grok.
-Path to the file that includes custom grok patterns.
+Only available when using type: grok, multiline_grok.
+File that includes custom grok patterns.

 Default: -

 ### grok_failure_key (string, optional) {#parse section-grok_failure_key}

-Only available when using type: grok.
+Only available when using type: grok, multiline_grok.
 The key has grok failure reason.

 Default: -

 ### grok_name_key (string, optional) {#parse section-grok_name_key}

-Only available when using type: grok.
+Only available when using type: grok, multiline_grok.
 The key name to store grok section's name.

 Default: -

-### multi_line_start_regexp (string, optional) {#parse section-multi_line_start_regexp}
+### multiline_start_regexp (string, optional) {#parse section-multiline_start_regexp}

 Only available when using type: multiline_grok The regexp to match beginning of multiline.